April 29, 2025

 Adding subtitles and captions to your video content is one big way to make it more accessible for your viewers.
 Whether someone is deaf, hard of hearing, or processes text better than sound, using the captioning feature lets more viewers access your content.

 Lastly, including captions in your videos can boost your SEO, making it easier to rank in search and algorithms and helping more people discover your content.
+Instagram's algorithm may also favor videos with captions since they tend to have higher engagement rates.

 Simply put: use captions.
 It's more than worth it.

-How to add captions and subtitles to Instagram Reels
+How to add captions to Instagram Reels

 Now that we understand how important they are both for your brand and your viewers, let's walk through the six-step tutorial for adding captions to Reels.

-Step 1: Open your Instagram app and select “Reels”
+Step 1: Open your Instagram app and select Reels

 First things first, boot up your Instagram app to get started.
 Tap the plus sign in the center of the bottom bar or slide the home feed to the right.
 Select Reels from the creation options.
 (Other options include Post, Story, and Live.)